statico/WLED/usermods/JSON_IR_remote/readme.md

 * See if there is a json file with the same number of buttons as your remote.
 Many remotes will have the same internals and emit the same codes but have different labels.
 * In the ir.json file, each key will be the hex encoded IR code.
 * The "cmd" property will be the HTTP Request API or JSON API to execute when that button is pressed.
+* The "longCmd" property can be specified to send a command when the button is held down for 2 seconds.
 * A limited number of c functions are supported (!incBrightness, !decBrightness, !presetFallback)
 * When using !presetFallback, include properties PL (preset to load), FX (effect to fall back to) and FP (palette to fall back to)
 * If the command is _repeatable_ and does not contain the "~" character, add a "rpt": true property.